Green Tips

 Did you know?

-A leaky faucet that fills a coffee cup in 10 minutes will waste an estimated 3,000 gallons of water per year.
+A leaky faucet that drips at a rate of one drop per second can waste more than an estimated 3,000 gallons of water per year.

-Choose low-toxic paints that are low in volatile organic compounds or VOCs, which can irritate the lungs and cause allergic reactions.
-Zero-VOC paints also are available.
+Choose low-toxic paints that are low in volatile organic compounds (VOCs), which can irritate the lungs and cause allergic reactions.
+Zero-VOC paints are also available.

 If using solid wood for a project, select products with the Forest Stewardship Council label, certifying the wood was responsibly grown and harvested.
 Or find salvaged wood products at local used-building materials retailers.